 - Masks are required inside the building and during any outdoor multi-person interactions.
 Those without masks will not be permitted into the building.
 The only exception to this is children 2 years of age or younger.
 Volunteers and staff may assist over the phone or outside the building at their discretion.

-- Visitor spots are reserved for those seeking services (SNAP, Pet Pantry food, trap rental, etc.) and those seriously interested in adopting.
+- Visitor spots are reserved for those seeking services (SNAP, Pet Pantry food, trap rental, etc.) and those with scheduled

 - Those with appointments for surrender of animals, foster pick up, adoption, etc. are advised to follow our modified appointment protocol (read more here).

 - Dog Applicants: No non-specific applications for adult dogs will be accepted at this time.
-Though we do not have puppies available at this time, we are accepting non-specific puppy applications so we can be prepared once we do have puppies.
+We are regularly bringing in new puppies, so are accepting non-specific puppy applications via our "How to Adopt a PAWS Dog" page.